-The Dunn Tower Refresh project includes a full architectural upgrade and a refresh to patient rooms, patient restrooms, nursing stations, work areas, public elevator lobbies, and waiting rooms.
-As the project was in progress - half of the floor was still in operation.
-There was an extensive need for coordination and planning with hospital stakeholders to replace the majority of the existing domestic water, sanitary sewer, and sanitary vent lines.
-Any shutdowns that took place during the refresh were identified, planned, coordinated, and executed above active operating rooms and labor and delivery rooms, which included a full building domestic water drain down, all completed successfully.
+Extensive coordination with hospital stakeholders took place related to replacing the majority of the existing domestic water, sanitary sewer, and sanitary vent lines.
+Shutdowns that took place were identified, planned, coordinated, and executed above active operating rooms and labor and delivery rooms, which included a full building domestic water drain down.
+All were completed successfully.

-A unique feature was the Prefabricated headwall system, by implementing this system on the project, several added benefits shinned through.
-During the early stages of procurement of the headwall frame system, DPR was able to begin MEP and rough-in modifications early on in the project schedule versus a typical built-in place system.
-Additionally, the prefabricated headwall system allowed for consistency and superior quality control.
-There were fewer trade partners involved in the fabrication of the headwall system, eliminating the variable of having multiple trade partners with an array of skills to install a built-in place system in a complex environment.
-Taking a step further, DPR shifted the fabrication to an off-site facility which reduced the onsite workforce, reduced risk, injuries and safety incidents, and eliminated the logistical challenges of mobilizing a large labor force in a congested urban environment.
+A prefabricated headwall system added several benefits.
+During the early stages of procurement of the headwall frame system, DPR was able to begin MEP and rough-in modifications earlier versus a typical built-in place system.
+Additionally, the prefabricated headwall system allowed for consistency and superior quality control as fewer trade partners were involved in fabrication.
+DPR also shifted fabrication to an off-site facility which reduced the onsite workforce, reduced risk, safety incidents, and eliminated the logistical challenges of mobilizing a large labor force in a congested urban environment.

-DPR's SPW team self-performed the demolition, framing and drywall, doors, frames, and hardware, modular headwall installation, acoustical ceilings, and infection control risk assessment (ICRA).
-Our SPW efforts allowed for DPR to control and advance the schedule - specifically during the demolition phase, DPR was able to call upon 60 craft workers to selectively demolish 56,000-sq.-ft. between four floors in one month, one week/floor.
+DPR self-performed the demolition, framing and drywall, doors, frames, and hardware, modular headwall installation, acoustical ceilings, and infection control risk assessment (ICRA).
+Self-perform allowed DPR to control and advance the schedule.
+For example, during demolition, DPR was able to call upon 60 craft workers to selectively demolish 56,000-sq.-ft. between four floors in one month.